 A flight above the Oresteia

-A digital project to think the spectator’s experience in an active way using the potential of innovative tools that can be exploited remotely to understand the possibilities of the theater game and the usability of theatrical themes.
+A special project that combines theater and digital using the potential of innovative tools to extend the possibilities of the theater game and the usability of theatrical themes.

-The founding idea of the project is to broaden the question of the different points of view posed by the text by filming the actions and situations with a drone and a 360-degree video camera, giving the viewer the opportunity to look around, or rather to choose their point of view, to choose what to watch.
+The founding idea of the project is to broaden the question of the different points of view posed by the text by filming the actions and situations with a drone and 360 degree video camera, giving the viewer the possibility of looking around, or rather of choosing their own point of view, to choose what to watch.

-Fragments and glimpses of justice, family, war, returns caught flying from landscape to landscape (city, suburbs, waterscapes, fields) and following the journey of Orestes who returns home questioning himself about the events and his own actions.
+Fragments and glances on justice, family, war, returns captured by flying from landscape to landscape (cities, suburbs, aquatic landscapes, fields) and following the journey of Orestes who returns home questioning himself about the events that happened and his own actions.

-The result of the project is a series of 360-degree videos that can be installed in large environments with immersive projections or enjoyed with VR viewers.
+The result of the project is a 360 degree video that can be projected with the live music of the Finnish band Cleaning women and the live voices of Teatrino Giullare but also installed in large environments with immersive projections or enjoyed with VR viewers.

-This project is the winner of DIGITAL RESIDENCES curated by the Tuscan Residence Center (Armunia – CapoTrave / Kilowatt), in collaboration with AMAT, Fondazione Romaeuropa, Piemonte dal Vivo Foundation/Steam Laundry, Emilia-Romagna Residence Centre
+This project is the winner of DIGITAL RESIDENCES curated by Centro Residenze Toscana (Armunia – CapoTrave / Kilowatt), in collaboration with AMAT, Fondazione Romaeuropa, Piemonte dal Vivo Foundation/Lavanderia a vapore, entro Residenze Emilia-Romagna

-(The Arboretum-Teatro Dimora / The Hospital Court), Teatro della Tosse, Zone K.
+(The Arboretum-Teatro Dimora / The Hospital Court), Teatro della Tosse, Zona K.

 Laura Gemini and Anna Maria Monteverdi for tutoring,